The Panopticon in Print: Exploring Surveillance Quotes from Orwell's Nineteen Eighty-Four

 "Big Brother is watching you," the caption said, while the dark eyes looked deep into Winston's own."

 This quote, appearing early in the novel, immediately establishes the pervasive nature of surveillance.
-It's not just the physical presence of the telescreens, but the implied constant scrutiny that instills fear and self-censorship.
-The "dark eyes" of Big Brother represent the unseen, omnipresent power of the Party, creating an atmosphere of paranoia and distrust.
-This constant surveillance is not merely about catching dissidents; it's about preventing dissent from ever arising.
+Worth adding: it's not just the physical presence of the telescreens, but the implied constant scrutiny that instills fear and self-censorship.
+Also, the "dark eyes" of Big Brother represent the unseen, omnipresent power of the Party, creating an atmosphere of paranoia and distrust.
+But this constant surveillance is not merely about catching dissidents; it's about preventing dissent from ever arising.
 The Party's aim is to control thought itself before it even manifests as action.

 Another chilling quote related to the telescreens highlights the impossibility of privacy: